ericky0/youtube/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project 🎨

 - AskTube is a feature-rich video sharing platform inspired by YouTube..
 It allows users to watch and upload videos on an intuitive and user-friendly interface.
-Additionally, the project includes features such as video recommendations based  popularity, advanced search to help users quickly find what they're looking for, and more.
+Additionally, the project includes features such as video recommendations based on popularity, advanced search to help users quickly find what they're looking for, and more.
 With its user-friendly interface and robust functionality, this YouTube clone is the perfect choice for anyone seeking a high-quality video sharing platform.

 ## Pages